Research & Projects

 African American and Latino children experience an excess of asthma morbidity.
 Why?

-- Influence of genetic ancestry in asthma susceptibility and lung function among African Americans and Latinos
+- Studies that examine the influence of genetic ancestry in asthma susceptibility and lung function

 - Social adversities: the effects of socioeconomic status and discrimination on asthma risk and severity